-Figure 1-7 shows renewable energy consumption in Indiana from 1960 to 2021.
+Figure 1-7 shows renewable energy consumption in Indiana from 1960 to 2022.
 In the 1980s, renewable resources contributed over 3 percent of total energy consumed in Indiana.
-In the 1990s the share fell to below 2 percent, until the expansions in ethanol and wind beginning in the 2000s increased renewable resources' share to 7.8 percent in 2021.
+In the 1990s the share fell to below 2 percent, until the expansions in ethanol and wind beginning in the 2000s increased renewable resources' share to 6.5 percent in 2022.
 Before the entry of ethanol and wind in the 2000s, woody biomass had been the main source of renewable energy in Indiana, comprising over 80 percent of the total renewable energy.
-This has since changed, with biofuels becoming the largest source of renewable energy, supplying 43 percent of the renewable energy consumed in 2021, followed by wind energy contributing 33 percent.
-Wood and wood waste contributed 17 percent, solar contributed 3 percent and geothermal 2 percent.
-The share of renewable resources to Indiana's total energy consumption increased from 6.7 percent in 2019 to 7.8 percent in 2021.
+This has since changed, with biofuels becoming the largest source of renewable energy, supplying 55 percent of the renewable energy consumed in 2022, followed by wind energy contributing 20 percent.
+Wood and wood waste contributed 19 percent, solar and geothermal each contributed 3 percent.